mmacy/cosmos-python-prototype/README.md

 ## Examples

-The following sections provide several example code snippets covering some of the most common Comsos DB tasks, including:
+The following sections provide several example code snippets covering some of the most common Cosmos DB tasks, including:

 * [Create a database and container](#create-a-database-and-container)
 * [Get an existing container](#get-an-existing-container)